 Longitudinal assessment of student performance, and specifically students of academic risk, are monitored and counseled by the Associate Dean for Student Affairs.

 AZCOM Office of the Dean

 The Dean’s leadership team (Dean, Assistant Dean, Associate Dean of Clinical Education, Associate Dean for Academic Affairs, Associate Dean for Curricular Integration and Faculty Development) maintains an open-door policy.
 They are integrally involved in coaching and mentoring students throughout medical school regarding their career choices and the residency match process.
 Additionally, during third year, the Office of the Dean will schedule individual meetings for each student to meet with a member of the Dean’s leadership team to discuss their current academic performance, board score concerns, and preparation for the residency match.
-Prior to the meeting, students are asked to draft a notable characteristics paragraph to be reviewed/edited for inclusion in their Medical Student Performance Evaluation (MSPE).
+Prior to the meeting, students are asked to draft characteristics to be reviewed/edited for inclusion in their Medical Student Performance Evaluations (MSPE).
 Suggested content includes research experiences, community service, residency-related experiences, scholarships and awards, membership/activities in MWU/AZCOM approved organizations, and leadership experiences.
-Overall MSPE content is discussed so that students know what to expect, and they will have an opportunity to review it before it is submitted to ERAS.
+Overall MSPE content is discussed so that students know what to expect.
+Students will have an opportunity to review their MSPEs before submission to ERAS.

 AZCOM Clinical Department Chairs and Faculty

 The AZCOM Clinical Department Chairs and faculty maintain an open-door policy and are integrally involved in coaching and mentoring students regarding career choices and the residency match process.
 Guidance for rotations, interview planning, and match list process is provided individually for all students interested.

 Postgraduate Education/Midwestern University Graduate Medical Education Consortium (MWU GME)